Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 Third, having a BMI of more than 30 can cause liposuction failure.
 The risk of fat embolism after liposuction surgery is higher in obese people; in this regard, most plastic surgeons recommend losing a few pounds before having this procedure.

-Not following your doctor's post-op instructions can also result in bad liposuction.
+Not following your doctor's post-op instructions can also lead to liposuction bad results.
 Taking antibiotics and prescribed painkillers, wearing compression garments/sleeves, maintaining a healthy diet and lifestyle, avoiding smoking and drinking, getting enough rest, and avoiding vigorous physical activities can reduce the risk of liposuction failure.
-So, neglecting post-op care can end in bad liposuction results.
+So, neglecting post-op care can end in a liposuction gone wrong.

 Finally, having poor skin elasticity, being under 18 or over 65, and weight gain due to pregnancy or a poor lifestyle can adversely affect the results of your liposuction surgery.
 The skin loses its firmness and elasticity over time, so if you get liposuction when you have poor skin quality, it is highly probable to experience saggy skin and severe scarring.
 Moreover, pregnancy, breastfeeding, and hormonal fluctuations can cause sudden weight gain and change your body contour.